lsyang99/SP1024_766/README.md

-- Resolve other error messages in terminal: `ImportError: libGL.so.1: cannot open shared object file: No such file or directory`
+- Resolve the error message in terminal: `ImportError: libGL.so.1: cannot open shared object file: No such file or directory`

 ```
 sudo apt update